swornimthapa/swornimthapa/README.md

 <!--🔭 I’m currently working on
 <br>👯 I’m looking to collaborate on
 <br>🤝 I’m looking for help with-->
-<br>🌱 I’m currently learning Web development<br>💬 Ask me about: Web development, JavaScript, Java, and anything related to programming and technology.<br>⚡ Fun fact: I once participated in a hackathon and built a project that ended up winning the first prize!
+<br>🌱 I’m currently learning Web development<br>💬 Ask me about:  anything related to programming and technology.<br>⚡ Fun fact: I once participated in a hackathon and built a project that ended up winning the first prize!

 ---
 [![](https://visitcount.itsvg.in/api?id=swornimthapa&icon=8&color=6)](https://visitcount.itsvg.in)